Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 This version of Florentine stitch or bargello is worked diagonally across the fabric over 1,2,1 threads.
 Work the second row beside the first with the stitch over 1 thread of the second row sharing a hole with the stitch over 2 threads from the previous row as shown in the diagram.

-A counted thread stitch.
-Diagonal raised band - click to enlarge
+A counted thread drawn fabric stitch Diagonal raised band

 This is a quick and easy stitch and the reverse will look exactly the same as the front.